 However, in the event of a total loss, like losing the entire structure, you may have to entirely rebuild the property at full replacement cost or sell off the lot to another new investor.
 At this time, you will need enough policies to pay for the replacement of your home or enough coverage to prevent a loss if you have to liquidate everything.

-Insurance Policy Cost For House Flip
+How Much Should An Insurance Policy Cost For My House Flip?

 In general, your vacant policy with the builder’s risk rider is around .5 to 1% of the property value per month.
 For example, a $200,000 policy would cost about $100 to $200 a month.
 A General Liability Umbrella policy is quite affordable.
 For a few hundred dollars, you may get $1M worth of coverage.